25 Best Fast-Food Hacks for Weight Loss

 Make Your Own KFC Famous Bowl

-KFC’s Famous Bowl traditionally comes layered with creamy mashed potatoes, corn, crispy chicken bites, gravy and shredded cheeses, which amounts to 730 calories.
-While this meal packs in more than half the day’s fat and almost a whole day’s worth of salt, there’s no need for the bowl to be that unhealthy.
+KFC's Famous Bowl traditionally comes layered with creamy mashed potatoes, corn, crispy chicken bites, gravy, and shredded cheeses, which amounts to 740 calories.
+While this meal packs in more than half the day's fat and almost a whole day's worth of salt, there's no need for the bowl to be that unhealthy.
 If you ask nicely, chances are the waitstaff would be more than willing to build a custom Famous Bowl.
-If that’s the case, opt for a cheeseless bowl built upon a bed of green beans instead of mashed potatoes; these two simple swaps cut 210 calories, 9 grams of fat, and 520 milligrams of sodium off your tray.
-Not bad!
+If that's the case, opt for a cheeseless bowl built upon a bed of green beans instead of mashed potatoes; these two simple swaps cut more than 200 calories!

 Get Acquainted With Panera Bread's Secret Menu

-As with many fast-casual chains included in this list, Panera Bread has a secret menu.
-And though many of the chain’s traditional sandwiches and salads are deceptively high in calories, there are several options on the hidden list of offerings that are actually quite nutritious.
+As with many fast-casual chains included in this list, Panera has a secret menu.
+And though many of the chain's traditional sandwiches and salads are deceptively high in calories, there are several options on the hidden list of offerings that are actually quite nutritious.
 Take, for example, the Power Chicken Hummus Bowl.
 The dish contains a combination of antibiotic-free chicken; satiating hummus; fiber-rich veggies such as baby spinach, cucumbers, tomatoes, red onions; and is garnered with fresh-squeezed lemon and chopped cilantro, both of which have been scientifically proven to blast belly fat.
-The entire meal clocks in at 330 calories, 8 grams of fiber, and 33 grams of protein.
-Besides the Classic Salad with Chicken (which is part of the traditional menu), this is the safest protein-topped salad for your waistline.
-Other favorites include the Power Mediterranean Roasted Turkey Salad and the Power Steak Lettuce Wraps.

 Try Taco Bell's Shredded Chicken Mini Quesadilla